 - Collection statistics

 The National Library of Australia is committed to providing a safe and peaceful environment for research, study and learning.
 This code outlines the conduct we expect from readers and visitors.
 It supplements the National Library Regulations (2018) made under the National Library Act 1960 (Cwth).

 - Treat other Library users and staff with respect, courtesy and consideration.

 - Meet acceptable levels of personal hygiene and dress, in the interests of your health and safety and in consideration of other users.
 Footwear must be worn.

 - Do not bring food or drink into the reading rooms or galleries.
-Pure water in clear bottles with a tight lid may be brought into the Main, the Newspapers and Microforms and the Asian Collections Reading Rooms only.
+Pure water in transparent bottles with a tight lid may be brought into the Main Reading Room and the Asian Collections Reading Room only.
 Water bottles are not to be used/handled in a way that could potentially damage collection material.

 - Do not smoke on Library premises.

-- Leave your bags or cases larger than 300 x 300 mm and other personal belongings at the cloak room.
+- Leave your bags or cases larger than 300 x 300 mm and other personal belongings in the free storage lockers on LG1.
 For safety reasons and to prevent theft of Library resources, authorised Library staff have the right to inspect equipment, folders, bags or property as readers and visitors enter or leave the building.
 The Library is not responsible for any personal items you bring into reading rooms or other public spaces.

 - Leave the Library promptly at closing time and during emergency procedures as requested.